nik-contrib/knus/derive/derive_decode.md

 Note: due to limitations of the procedural macros in Rust, boolean children must use `bool` in this specific notation.
-If you shadow `bool` type by some import the results are undefined (knus will still think it's bool node, but it may not work).
+If you shadow `bool` type by some import the results are undefined (ferrishot_knus will still think it's bool node, but it may not work).